eveilyeverafter/Flip2BeRAD/README.md

 ```

 Please note, Flip2BeRAD was built under Python 2.7 so it is recommended
-that you use this version of python to run.
+that you use this version of Python to run.